 Goodwill results from business acquisitions and represents the excess of the purchase price over the fair value of acquired tangible assets and liabilities and identifiable intangible assets.
-Goodwill is assessed at least annually.
-If possible impairment is likely, the Bank will utilize the assistance of an independent third party for impairment and any such impairment is recognized in the period identified.
-Periodically the Bank will have an independent third party assess the possibility of impairment of Goodwill.
-Such an assessment was performed as of September 30, 2017.
-The goodwill impairment analysis consisted of a first step goodwill impairment test which was used to identify potential impairment by comparing the fair value of the relevant reporting unity with its carrying value, including goodwill.
+Goodwill is assessed for impairment at least annually.
+If possible impairment is likely, the Bank will utilize the assistance of an independent third party for an appraisal and any such impairment is recognized in the period identified.
+The Bank's annual goodwill impairment analysis was performed as of September 30, 2020 by an independent third party.
+The goodwill impairment analysis consisted of a first step goodwill impairment test which was used to identify potential impairment by comparing the fair value of the relevant reporting entity with its carrying value, including goodwill.
 The analysis was performed under guidance of FASB ASC 350.
-The engagement would have expanded to the second step goodwill impairment valuation if necessary; however, the findings showed the second step was not warranted.
-The analysis confirmed no impairment was likely.
-In quantitative testing done in 2019, the excess fair value of capital was \$75.7 million or 37.0% over the carrying value and was over one and a half times the value of the goodwill being carried Therefore, the Bank concluded it is unlikely impairment of Goodwill established from the Bank's acquisition of Knisely which occurred on December 31, 2007, and the acquisition of Bank of Geneva which occurred on January 1, 2019.
+As of September 30, 2020, the excess fair value of capital was \$57.8 million or 26.8% over the carrying value and was over 1.2 times the value of goodwill being carried.
+Therefore, the Bank concluded it is unlikely impairment of goodwill has occurred from the goodwill established from the Bank's acquisition of Knisely which occurred on December 31, 2007, and the acquisition of Bank of Geneva which occurred on January 1, 2019.

-Other intangible assets consist of core deposit intangible assets arising from business acquisitions.
+Other intangible assets consist of core deposit and customer list intangible assets arising from business acquisitions.
 They are initially measured at fair value and then are amortized on a straight line method over their estimated useful lives and evaluated for impairment.
 These assets are included in other assets on the consolidated balance sheets.